WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Aida-Mehonic/Kirstie-CheckIn-Meetings.md

 * [Date: 21 April 2021](#date-21-april-2021)
 * [Date: 7 April 2021](#date-7-april-2021)
 * [Date: 25 March 2021](#date-25-march-2021)

+### Date: 4 April 2022

+#### Where do you need help from Kirstie?

+* Commercialisation & RAMs - DCE programme - what should be the 12month goal?
+Also involving the Legal team?
+* Also update on the LRF proposal chat and TRIC.
+* I am preparing a new talk on RAMs - will discuss details in the meeting
+* Following up on AIUK - this week;
+* TTW - next workshop - share some feedback from NG; share some feedback from the Lab meeting;
+* UKRN LNL for 2022-23
+* RAM paper - KW section
+* RAMs will do the next Book Dash

 ### Date: 21 March 2022